Horse64/core.horse64.org/docs/Tutorials/Migrating from Other Languages.md

 You'll notice pretty early that Horse64 often uses so-called "later functions" that must be called with `later:` or similar.
-These are like **async in Python or Javascript** (or coroutines in Lua), with here a more in-depth comparison of differences:
+These are like **async in Python or Javascript** or like coroutines in Lua.

+Here's a more in-depth comparison of differences:

 Here is an **async example in JavaScript**: